 The 1970s

 In the late 1960s and early 1970s, there was growing concern too many young people were not prepared to enter the labor market.
-Ohio responded by creating vocational school districts, which ensured that young people would have a broad range of career options.
+A group of Ohio leaders came together and asked, “What if Ohio if we could create vocational school districts that would ensure that young people would had a broad range of education and career options?”

-The first class began in 1971 at the central office building.
+The first class began that same year in what is now the District Office Building.
 It was an instructional aide program with Rosemary Kolde as the instructor.
 Great Oaks students took first, second and third place in state competitions and two others won the national essay contest before campus buildings were even built.

-Meanwhile, the work at Great Oaks moved to developing curriculum, equipping labs, and recruiting students while Great Oaks built three campuses and renovated another in a single year.
+Curriculum was developed, labs equipped, and students recruited while Great Oaks build three campuses and renovated another in a single year.

-In September 1973, Governor Rhodes and Senator Taft joined local officials in dedicating our four campuses.
-Great Oaks served students in 2,200 square mile area in southwestern Ohio.
+In September 1973, Governor Rhodes and Senator Taft joined local officials in dedicating all four campuses.

-Subsequently, when the Ford Transmission Plant closed in Sharonville, Great Oaks started its first training programs for adults.
+Subsequently, when the Ford Transmission Plant closed in Sharonville and there were cuts at GE Aviation, Great Oaks started its first training programs for adults.

 In a few short years, the vision of equipping young people with a high school diploma and industry certification became a reality.
 By the mid ‘70s, Great Oaks already had three first place winners in national competitions.